InnerSourceCommons/InnerSourcePatterns/README.md

 ## List of Patterns

 The below lists all known patterns.
-They are grouped into four stages of maturity.
+They are grouped into three [maturity levels](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/master/meta/contributor-handbook.md#maturity-levels).

+### Validated

+*Note: We don't have patterns in this stage yet, but are [actively working on leveling up patterns](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues/186) into this maturity.*

+### Structured

-### Reviewed Patterns (proven and reviewed)
+#### Reviewed Patterns (proven and reviewed)

 * [30 Day Warranty](patterns/2-structured/30-day-warranty.md) - *a pattern for getting a reluctant code-owning team to accept code submissions from outside their team.*
 * [Common Requirements](patterns/2-structured/common-requirements.md) - *Common code in a shared repository isn't meeting the needs of all the project-teams that want to use it; this is solved through requirements alignment and refactoring.*